psyanite/crust/README.md

 * Add link previews to dynamic links

 ## Done
+* Implement top stores and top rewards on home screen
 * Display store locations on reward screen
 * Enable user to scan and save a reward from a QR code
 * Implement QR scanner